x4dqn/Open3Dmap/README.md

 ### Capturing Scans

-1. Launch the app and grant necessary permissions
+1. Launch the app and grant the necessary permissions
 2. Press "Start Scan" to begin a new capture session
 3. Move your device slowly through the space:
    - Keep the camera pointed at textured surfaces